 We highly recommend individuals seeking to teach yin yoga study and enroll in 50+ hours of yin yoga focused teacher training.
 There are several excellent programs we would be happy to recommend to you.
 Please reach out if you are interested in learning more!

 Each day is a blend of a yin yoga class, meditation, presentations, and hands on exploration of the following topics:

 Connection between yin yoga and the energy body

 Qi and meridian theory

-Sequences to support balancing nervous system, digestion, detoxification, and energy
+Sequences to support balancing nervous system, energetic digestion, energetic detoxification, and energy

 Breathing practices through Eastern perspectives

 Understanding the autonomic nervous system